 There’s no Chicago summer tradition like taking an architectural boat tour on the Chicago River or Lake Michigan.
 Even though I live here, I take at least one every year and I always learn something new!
 Come for the views and leave with a new appreciation for Chicago history.
 Did I mention there’s a bar on board?
 My favorite boat tour is by Chicago’s First Lady, since it’s run by the Chicago Architecture Center.
 Wendella and Shoreline Sightseeing also give great tours.
 For the best Chicago skyline views book a sunset boat tour on Lake Michigan.

 This Bronzeville festival celebrates the end of slavery in the U.S. with a day of unity and culture.
-The fifth annual Juneteenth Celebration features small businesses, live music and cultural performances, food, history, art, and family fun.
-The celebration takes place from 35th through 37th and King Drive.
+The sixth annual Juneteenth Celebration features small businesses, live music and cultural performances, food, history, art, and family fun.
+The celebration takes place at 35th and King Drive.

 Watch artists at work along Lake Michigan at the annual Artists of the Wall Festival.
 Artists and Chicagoans repaint part of a 600-foot-long wall located near Loyola Beach every year, adding their colorful spin on the local spot.
 It’s free to attend and watch art in action.

-The Old Town Art Fair has been a beloved Chicago festival for 75 years and counting.
-Head to the Old Town Triangle Historic District near Lincoln Park to admire works from more than 200 artists, walk some stunning gardens, and hear live music.
+The Old Town Art Fair has been a beloved Chicago festival for more than 75 years.
+Head to the Old Town Triangle Historic District near Lincoln Park to admire works from more than 200 artists, walk through some stunning gardens, and hear live music.

 22. Listen to an Outdoor Concert at Ravinia Festival

 Did you know that Ravinia Festival is the oldest music festival in North America?
 Taking the Metra to Highland Park with picnic supplies in tow is one of Chicago’s favorite summer traditions.
-Ravinia has more than 100 shows each summer, including the Roots, Kygo, and Chicago Symphony Orchestra.
+Ravinia has more than 100 shows each summer, including Chance the Rapper, Ricky Martin, and Chicago Symphony Orchestra.

-A trip to the burbs is worth it to see hip hop stars like Chance the Rapper, Future, and young Thug perform at the Lyrical Lemonade Summer Smash.
-Head to Seatgeek Stadium in Bridgeview for three days of rap with nearly 50 artists ranging from Sexxy Red to Insane Clown Posse.
+A trip to the burbs is worth it to see hip hop stars like Lil Uzi Vert, Skrillex, Playboi Carti perform at the Lyrical Lemonade Summer Smash.
+Head to Seatgeek Stadium in Bridgeview for three days of rap with nearly 50 artists ranging from North West to Chief Keef.

 Far South Side communities come together to celebrate at Juneteenth Festival.
 Join the fun in West Pullman for a free, family-friendly event featuring live music, food from local Black-owned restaurants, business and housing workshops, and a small business marketplace.